CouchCMS/Documentation/src/contents/concepts/shopping-cart-2.md

 ### Processing coupons

-With the coupons created (and the coded distributed to the buyers or displayed on the site), the next step is to allow the buyers to enter the coupon code into the shopping cart.<br/>
+With the coupons created (and the coded distributed to the buyers or displayed on the site), the next step is to allow the buyers to enter the coupon code into the shopping cart.
-For our example, it is the checkout page that seems the most appropriate place for this purpose.<br/>
+For our example, it is the checkout page that seems the most appropriate place for this purpose.
-If you have been following this tutorial, the _checkout.php_ template, as it stands at this point, simply redirects all the info to PayPal.<br/>
+If you have been following this tutorial, the _checkout.php_ template, as it stands at this point, simply redirects all the info to PayPal.
 We'll now modify it to show a form where the buyer can input the coupon code, if he has one.
 This is also a good place to show him a summary of his shopping cart before he checks out to PayPal to make the payment.

 The _checkout.php_ template found in the finished version of our sample site shows how this can be done.

 ![](../../assets/img/contents/shopping-cart-20.png)

 The cart summary is a simple modification of the code we used to display the cart in _cart.php_ and _cart-modal.php_ (this one does not allow editing of values).
-As for the input box for coupon code, we've used Couch's _**form**_ tag to handle its submission.<br/>
+As for the input box for coupon code, we've used Couch's _**form**_ tag to handle its submission.
 You can simply copy the entire form code (every thing between the _&lt;!-- START COUPON FORM --&gt;_ to _&lt;!-- END COUPON FORM --&gt;_) and paste it in your own templates to allow buyers to enter their coupons.

 ::: notice
 You can use the code as it is but a little understanding of what it does will do no harm (feel free to skip this section if it does not interest you).

-The logic is pretty simple - successful submission of the form will trigger the *k\_success* condition.<br/>
+The logic is pretty simple - successful submission of the form will trigger the *k\_success* condition.
 In this condition, we use _**pages**_ tag to fetch the cloned page (i.e. the coupon) that contains the submitted coupon code as value of its edtitable region named '_code_'.

 ```